PriyankaDatla/AgentGuard/README.md

 AgentGuard enforces a strict separation of concerns:

-- The **LLM layer** handles natural language — nothing else.
+- The **LLM layer** handles natural language, nothing else.
-- The **policy engine** handles financial authority — deterministically, with no ML involved.
+- The **policy engine** handles financial authority deterministically, with no ML involved.
 - The **payment layer** executes only when the policy engine has explicitly approved a transaction.

 No path exists from user input to payment that bypasses the policy engine.